evandworkin/tt09-secA-group5-array-multiplier/docs/info.md

 ## How it works

 This project takes in two 4-bit inputs and multiplies them together into an 8-bit output.
-It uses an array of 12 full adders and 16 AND gates to do so (figure below).
+It uses an array of 12 full adders and 16 AND gates to do so (Figure 1).
 The operands are represented by the input pins with [0:3] representing operand 1 and [7:4] representing operand 2.
 The product is represented by the 8-bit output pin.

 ![4x4 Array Multiplier](4x4-array-multiplier.png)